Chintz

 Chintz jacket and neckerchief with glazed printed cotton petticoat.
 1770–1800.
 MoMu, Antwerp.

-Chintz (/tʃɪnts/) is a woodblock printed, painted, stained or glazed calico textile that originated in Golconda (present day Hyderabad, India) in the 16th century.
+Chintz (/tʃɪnts/) is a woodblock printed, painted, stained or glazed calico textile that originated in Golconda (present day Hyderabad, India) in the 15th century.
 The cloth is printed with designs featuring flowers and other patterns in different colours, typically on a light, plain background.

 Name

 The name is derived from the छींट, /hi/, meaning "spotted", "variegated", "speckled", or "sprayed".
+The Hindi term itself was traditionally thought to derive from the Sanskrit chitra ("variegated"), but recent linguistic research traces its root instead to a non-Aryan word, chitta, meaning "spotted cloth".
 Since the 19th century, the term has also been used for the style of floral decoration developed in those calico textiles but then used more widely, for example on chintzware pottery and wallpaper.
 Chintz designs are derived from the style of Indian designs themselves reflecting Mughal art.
 A white base with floral and animal prints are its basic characteristics.

 Unglazed calico was traditionally called "cretonne".
 The word calico is derived from the name of the Indian city Calicut (Kozhikkode in native Malayalam), to which it had a manufacturing association.
 In modern English, the words "chintz" and "chintzy" can be used to refer to clothing or furnishings which are regarded as vulgar, suburban, petit-bourgeois, or unfashionable florid in taste, and in informal speech, to refer to cheap, low quality, or gaudy things, and to describe mean or stingy personal behavior.

 The term "chintzy" is also attributed to novelist George Eliot, who in 1851 wrote about muslin fabric to her sister, saying: "The quality of the spotted one is best, but the effect is chintzy."
 This is believed to have been said about cheap British imitations of real chintz, which became common at the time.